-One way of facilitating this transformation is through the deliberate integration of threshold concepts into our teaching.
-Meyer and Land (2003, p.1) describe threshold concepts as: “akin to a portal, opening up a new and previously inaccessible way of thinking about something … a transformed way of understanding, interpreting, or viewing something without which the learner cannot progress”.
+One way of facilitating learners’ transformation is through the deliberate integration of threshold concepts into our teaching.
+Meyer and Land2 (p.1) describe threshold concepts as: “akin to a portal, opening up a new and previously inaccessible way of thinking about something … a transformed way of understanding, interpreting, or viewing something without which the learner cannot progress”.
 In nursing, typical examples of threshold concepts include person-centred care, stigma and compassion.
 In order to transition from lay person to professional nurse, students must experience a transformed way of viewing, understanding, or thinking about concepts such as these that are fundamental to nursing.

 Who we are.